 “The former owner of a child placement agency in Houston has been ordered to prison following her convictions on multiple counts in an adoption fraud scheme, enounced the U.S. Attorney Ryan K. Patrick along with Special Agent in Charge Perrye K. Turner of the FBI.”

 Read the full story at The United States Attorney’s Office – Southern District of Texas.

-Here is another interesting story of adoption fraud, Arizona official who ran fraud scheme for adoption sentenced to six years in prison, courtesy of CNN.
+Here is another interesting story of adoption fraud, an Arizona official who ran a fraud scheme for adoption was sentenced to six years in prison, courtesy of CNN.